Learning and Information in Stochastic Networks and Queues: Blackwell Approachability and MaxWeight.

 \begin{theorem} Given $a(t), t\in\mathbb Z_+$ are independent identically distributed with mean $\bar a$ then \begin{enumerate}[i)] \item If $\bar{a}\notin < {\mathcal S} >$ then, regardless of the policy used, $(Q_j(t) : j=1,...,q)$ is transient. \item If $\bar{a}\in < {\mathcal S} >^\circ$ then, under the MaxWeight policy, $(Q_j(t) : j=1,...,q)$ is positive recurrent. \end{enumerate} \end{theorem}

 The first part of the theorem, above, establishes that $<\mathcal S>$ is the \emph{maximal stability region} for the switched queueing network.
 That is the set $<\mathcal S>$ is the largest set of arrival rates for which we can hope to find a policy to stabilize the queueing network.
 (Note that, in principle, this policy may need to know the arrival rates to stabilize the network.)
-What the second part shows is that there is a single policy, specifically MaxWeight, that achieves the maximal stability region, regardless of the which arrival rate it is inside the stability region.\footnote{Note here we are ignoring arrival rates on the boundary $\partial\!\! <\!\! \mathcal S\!\! > = <\!\!\mathcal S\!\!>\! \backslash\! <\!\!\mathcal S\!\!>^\circ$}
+What the second part shows is that there is a single policy, specifically MaxWeight, that achieves the maximal stability region, regardless of the which arrival rate it is inside the stability region.\footnote{Note here we are ignoring arrival rates on the boundary $\partial\!\! <\!\! \mathcal S\!\! > = <\!\!\mathcal S\!\!>\! \backslash\! <\!\!\mathcal S\!\!>^\circ$} We provide a sketch of part ii) below:

+\Beginproof{(Sketch Proof of Theorem \ref{MW:thrm}ii).)} The change in service queue size is given by the number of arrivals minus departures.
+We can thus approximate this with the following ordinary differential equation: